karoltomaszewski/RPi-Temperature-Display/README.md

 ```

 ### Setup hardware
 Setup hardware is more complex.
+Read about it in the file 'RPi-Temperature-Display Setup Hardware.pdf'.

 ## Default behavior